 Saavedra serves on the board of the BorderLight Festival of International Theatre in Cleveland, is a film and theatre mentor for emerging artist platform IAmTalent.com and lives in Los Angeles and New York with his husband, cinematographer Joaquin Sedillo.

-An award-winning actor and Tony Award-winning producer, Michael Shulman is co-founder of Starry Night Entertainment.
+An award-winning actor and Tony Award-winning producer, Michael Shulman co-founded Starry Night Entertainment.

 Emmy nominated Shulman grew up on stage having been plucked from school at age 9 to appear in the original cast of Stephen Sondheim's ASSASSINS (he sang "Take Me Out to the Ballgame" as his audition song).
 Following a two-year stint on Broadway as Gavroche in LES MISERABLES, and in John Guare's FOUR BABOONS ADORING THE SUN, and Guare’s GARDENIA, Shulman turned to TV and film where recent credits include CBS's UNFORGETTABLE, LAW & ORDER (twice) Artie Baum in Fox's hit PARTY OF FIVE, SOMEONE HAD TO BE BENNY (Emmy and CableAce nominee), M. Night Shyamalan's WIDE AWAKE, Jodie Foster's LITTLE MAN TATE, and Craig Saavedra's SHERMAN'S WAY.